paramireze/paramireze.github.io/_posts/2019-02-11-unsupervised-learning.markdown

 ---

-Unsupervised learning is a process of an algorithm looking at a set of data and grouping/clustering them based on charactersitics.

-I think the real power of unsupervised learning is that an algorithm can arrive at solutions programmatically that would otherwise be extroadinarily difficult done using rules.
+Unsupervised Learning is a way of gaining insight from data when we normally wouldn't be able to.

+This is typically done by algorithms looking at relationships among various datasets.

+In this last session, `clustering` and `non-clustering` were explained to be two ways that an algorithm can derive information from unsupervised learning.

+clustering is the process of grouping data

+non-clustering is a bit trickier for me to explain.
+The video gave the example of filtering out sounds from a loud room.